semutmerah/docker-robotframework/README.md

   The flag -v above, means that we set mount the host folder /home/your-username/your-robot-project-name, to the docker container folder at /home/your-robot-project-name

 ## Run the robot command
 - There's two way to execute robot command.
-One is from outside the container, and another one is from outside container.
+One is from outside the container, and another one is from inside container.
 - To execute robot command from outside the container, just make sure that container is started. then execute this command:
   ```
   $ docker exec container-name robot testfile.robot